-In this step, we take the initial Hi-C map and the available draft assembly, and use the Hi-C proximity information to rescaffold the assembly and correct assembly errors.
+In this step, we take the initial Hi-C map and the available draft assembly, and use the physical proximity information in the resulting Hi-C matrix to rescaffold the assembly and correct assembly errors.
 We use the 3D-DNA pipeline (Dudchenko et al. 2017) for this purpose.

 Prepare the 3D-DNA running folder as follows: